IBM/ai-on-z-101/docs/aitoolkitloz.md

 This is a select set of containerized software that has been [vetted by IBM](https://www.ibm.com/support/pages/ibm-security-and-privacy-design).
 The pre-built images are available through the [IBM Z and LinuxONE Container Registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html).

-These images can be run in Linux on Z environents, including z/OS Container Extensions.
-The software is optimized for IBM Z and LinuxONE platforms, including the ability to leverage the z16 Integrated Accelerator for AI (where applicable).
+These images can be run in Linux on Z environents (including z/OS Container Extensions).
+The software is optimized for IBM Z and LinuxONE platforms, including the ability to leverage the IBM Telum Integrated Accelerator for AI.

-Initially the support offering will apply to the following images:
+As of 2025, the AI Toolkit includes the following components:

 - IBM Z Deep Learning Compiler
 - IBM Snap ML